-Loan origination is a process by which a borrower applies for a loan, and a lender disburses it or rejects the application.
+Coming to loan origination, it is the process by which a borrower applies for a loan, and a lender disburses it or rejects the application.
 The origination process includes every step from application to funding disbursement, or rejection of the application.
-So, basically, the system of automating and managing the loan application and disbursal processes is known as the loan origination system.
+So, basically, the system of automating and managing the loan application and disbursal processes is what the loan origination system helps with.

 The loan origination process is usually cumbersome and requires a lot of documentation.
-Generally, loan origination takes somewhere between 35 to 40 days (Source: wipro).
 However, with the increased use of automated systems, loan origination is becoming easier and faster.

 Loan origination takes place over multiple stages.
 The initial origination stages are crucial for delivering better customer experiences.
 Also, the origination process differs from lender to lender.
 However, some of the critical steps that are similar are as follows.